Winter Storm FAQs

 - What about car accidents occurring on the ice?

 - To qualify for so-called "additional living expense" payments, your home must have suffered an insured loss or physical damage from the storm.
-Simply losing power and heat does not obligate the insurer to pay for your motel bills, for example.
+Simply losing power and heat does not obligate the insurer to pay for your hotel bills, for example.
 Check with your agent, adjuster or insurance company to see if you qualify for these benefits, which can total up to 20 percent of the insured value of your home.

 - What if my tree branch fell on my neighbor's house and caused damage?
-Is my neighbor responsible, or do I make a claim on under my homeowners policy?
+Is my neighbor responsible, or do I make a claim under my homeowners policy?